The question is not whether to automate — it is what to automate first

 - Direct cost savings

-5. Wrong Tool Selection
+5. Wrong tool selection

-The AI agent revolution is happening right now.
-In 2026, most automations are still “do this, then that” style workflows.
-But autonomous AI agents - which execute complex tasks independently across multiple steps - are becoming mainstream.
+The AI agent shift is happening right now.
+In 2026, most automations are still "do this, then that" style workflows.
+But autonomous AI agents — which execute complex tasks independently across multiple steps — are becoming mainstream.

-Examples of what to expect by 2027:
+What to expect by 2027:

 - AI agents that independently research markets, analyze competitors, and propose strategy adjustments